NewsAsthma Drug May Help Those With Chronic Hives

 Diseases and ConditionsAllergy Overview

-Urticaria, or hives, is a condition in which red, itchy, and swollen areas appear on the skin--usually as an allergic reaction from eating certain foods or taking certain medications, though sometimes the cause may be unknown.
+Urticaria, or hives, is a condition in which red, itchy, and swollen areas appear on the skin.
+This can sometimes occur as an allergic reaction from eating certain foods or taking certain medications, though sometimes the cause may be unknown.
 Hives can vary in size from one-half inch to several inches in size.
 Hives can appear all over the body or be limited to one part of the body.

 The following are other possible causes of hives: